magento/architecture/design-documents/graph-ql/coverage/company.md

 `Sales representative` is an admin user(merchant side) who is assigned to work with the company.
 Thus we can't use exsting `Customer` type for sales representative

+# Behavioral Notes
+When a feature is disabled (e.g. Company) queries/mutations related to that feature should return a null response, along with an error indicating that the feature is not available.

+Update/Create mutations should return the entity they acted upon.
+Delete mutations return a field indicating success or failure.
+In the case of failure, an error should be returned indicating the error that occurred (suitable for storefront).

 # Queries

 ```graphql